-The Tire and Loading Information label also tells you the size and recommended inflation pressure for the original equipment tires on your vehicle.
-For more information on tires and inflation see Tires on page 5-59 and Inflation - Tire Pressure on page 5-67.
+The Tire and Loading Information label also shows the size of the original equipment tires (C) and the recommended cold tire inflation pessures (D).
+For more information on tires and inflation see Tires on page 5-52 and Inflation - Tire Pressure on page 5-58.

-If your vehicle does not have the Tire and Loading Information label, the Certification/Tire label shows the tire size and recommended inflation pressures needed to obtain the Gross Vehicle Weight Rating (GVWR) and the Gross Axle Weight Rating (GAWR) for the front and rear axles.
+There is also important loading information on the vehicle Certification/Tire label.
+It tells you the Gross Vehicle Weight Rating (GVWR) and the Gross Axle Weight Rating (GAWR) for the front and rear axle.
 See "Certification/Tire Label" later in this section.